Skip to main content

 • optimization

-The optimization of the game has received negative feedback, with users reporting significant graphic stuttering and the need to adjust settings like disabling fullscreen optimizations and enabling Vsync to mitigate issues.
-Overall, the optimization is rated poorly, with a score of 6/10.
+The optimization of the game has received mixed feedback, with users reporting significant graphic stuttering and the need to adjust settings like disabling fullscreen optimizations and enabling Vsync to mitigate performance issues.
+Overall, the optimization aspect is rated poorly, with a score of 6/10.

-• “Tick the box for 'Disable fullscreen optimizations' and 'Run this program as an administrator' to improve performance.”
+• “Make sure to tick 'Disable fullscreen optimizations' and 'Run this program as an administrator' for the best performance.”

-• “I did have to turn on VSync as I was getting too many FPS, which created constant stuttering.”
+• “I had to turn on V-Sync as I was getting too many FPS, which created constant stuttering.”

 • “-6/10 for optimization.”